OSSystems/meta-browser/dynamic-layers/rust-layer/recipes-browser/firefox/README.md

   Firefox on Linux doesn't enable WebGL against most GPUs by default.
 This option adds a config file to enable it focedly.

-* disable-e10s: (off by default)
-  This option disables Electrolysis (e10s) fearture which hosts, renders, or executes web related content in background child processes.
-This feature improves security and reactivity of UI, but may eat much more memory or may breaks GPU acceleration on certain platforms.

 * forbit-multiple-compositors: (off by default)
   This option allows to create only one GPU accelerated compositor, second and the following windows will use basic compositors.
 Multiple compositor may